 Students will develop their ultrasound scanning skills in a clinical patient care environment such as a private diagnostic imaging setting or local hospital.
 Clinical experience will expose the student to abdominal, obstetrics, gynecology, and small parts sonography where the student will learn to perform ultrasound exams, effectively deal with patient care issues including patient preparation, patient history taking, and patient confidentiality; pertinent clinical laboratory values; and communication.
-Emphasis will be placed on the student's professional qualities as it relates to conduct, behavior and patient/sonographer interaction.
-Students will observe and conduct sonographic examinations under direct and indirect supervision of staff sonographers and a clinical instructor.
+Emphasis will be placed on the student's professional qualities as it relates to conduct, behavior and patient/sonographic examinations under direct and indirect supervision of staff sonographers and a clinical instructor.
 Clinical training may also include on-campus laboratory scanning.
 200 contact hours.